– Note: This is the condensed English version of the preceding three posts on that topic.

 f = d/p = (a/p) √(p² + 1)

-where BD = AC = d = √(a² + b²) = √(p² + 1) is the diagonal of the paper rectangle.
+where BD = AC = d = √(a² + b²) = a √(p² + 1) is the diagonal of the paper rectangle.
 The length u of the two isosceles legs XB and YD' can also be expressed in terms of the side ratio p as

 u = (a/2p) (p² + 1) = (a/2) (p + 1/p)